Home

 • Public Holiday on Rest Day: The next working day is a paid holiday.

-• Public Holiday on Non-Working Day: One extra day's pay OR one day off in lieu.
+• Public Holiday on Non-Working Day: One extra day's pay or one day off in lieu.

 Calculating Off-in-Lieu